How do you measure your finger size for a ring?

 You need a combination of the two and you will find a size that is comfortable.
 Us ladies are notorious for boney kuckles, the bad news is that your ring needs to get over that part and rest on the smaller fleshy area beneath.
 When resting on this flesh you may find the ring a bit loose and swivels.
 Unfortunately you would only be able to cope with a certain amount of pressure before causing you pain to get a smaller ring over your knuckle.
 You are fighting a losing battle… your knuckles will always be boney.
 Do not panic when trying on smaller bands if you do get them over the knuckle and you can get them off, jewellers carry hand cream just for these circumstances.
 The ring will come off.
 The more rings you try on the hotter your hands get and the more they swell….
 So just…..
 RELAX.

 So whatever situation you are in; just started looking for a ring or have an incorrect ring size it is normally very straightforward to resolve that situation to get a ring to fit nice and securely on your finger.
+Need help with a ring design and measuring a finger, just book an appointment with us.

 Images courtesy of Cookson Gold